Southwestern-College/Lab-05-Date/README.md

 - 28 or 29 days February (29 if it is a leap year, otherwise 28).

 ## Program Specifications
-Create a class called `Date` with the following parts:
+Create a class called `Date` by completing the following parts:

 ### Part I: Implement Date Validation
 Write a method with the header: